DontBaguMe/IoGR/README.md

 #### Inventory Management Tips
 With only sixteen slots available for items, inventory management is a significant meta aspect of this randomizer.
 Below are some tips to help you manage your inventory space.
 Logic will never grant you access to more key items than you can carry and/or get rid of.

-- The following items can be used immediately upon acquisition, upon which they disappear: Red Jewels (including "2 Red Jewels" and "3 Red Jewels"), herbs, status upgrades ("HP Jewels", "DEF Jewels" "STR Jewels", "Light Jewels" and "Dark Jewels"), Lola's Letter, Black Glasses, and Crystal Ring
+- The following items can be used immediately upon acquisition, upon which they disappear: Red Jewels (including "2 Red Jewels" and "3 Red Jewels"), herbs, Lola's Letter, Black Glasses, and Crystal Ring

-- The following items can be removed from inventory at any time: herbs, Lance's Letter, Rama Statues (if Mystic Statue 3 is not required), Father's Journal and Hieroglyphs (if Mystic Statue 5 is not required)
+- The following items can be removed from inventory at any time: herbs, Lance's Letter, Rama Statues (if Mystic Statue 3 is not required), and Father's Journal/Hieroglyphs (if Mystic Statue 5 is not required)

 - If you have access to the Pyramid, you can drop off any Hieroglyphs in the slots even if you don't have Father's Journal.
 You can gain back placed hieroglyphs either by swapping them with a different hieroglyph from you inventory, or by filling in the slots completely in the wrong order.

 #### Misc.
 Notes and Strategies
+##### Dark Space Logic
+In Completable logic, some Dark Spaces will always be reserved for form changes and thus need not be checked when searching for abilities.
+These include:
+- The Dark Space in the Underground Tunnel (just before the bridge)
+- The first Dark Space in Inca Ruins (just before the Singing Statue)
+- The first Dark Space in Mu (just to the left of where you access the second level)
+- The second Dark Space in Great Wall (vanilla Spin Dash location, with the multiple platforms)
+- The Dark Space in the Garden in Ankor Wat
+- Both Dark Spaces in the Pyramid

+##### Randomizer-Specific Tactics and Strategies
-- Sky Garden: The Dark Space in the SW room does not in fact require Dark Friar to access.
+- **Sky Garden:** The Dark Space in the SW room does not in fact require Dark Friar to access.
 You can stand below the switch as Freedan and reach it easily with his sword.
 Also, you can use Aura Barrier to complete the NW room instead of Dark Friar.

-- Great Wall: In Completable logic, the Dark Space where Spin Dash is normally found, as it's the only Dark Space in that area that can be accessed without any abilities, will actually never have an ability and will always be open for changing forms.
-The Dark Space in the previous room might have an ability, and you can reach it without Spin Dash by turning into Freedan or Shadow, walking back, and using the longer reach of one of these characters to hit the switch that allows entrance into that map.
+- **Great Wall:** The Dark Space in the third room might have an ability, and you can reach it without Spin Dash by turning into Freedan or Shadow in the fourth room, walking back, and using the longer reach of one of these characters to hit the switch that allows entrance into that map.

-- Ankor Wat: The Gorgon that blocks the way (for which you are intended to use the Earthquaker) can be easily defeated if you have Dark Friar, 2nd upgrade, by standing on the platform and spamming him with fireballs before he blocks the passage.
+- **Ankor Wat:** The Gorgon that blocks the way (for which you are intended to use the Earthquaker) can be easily defeated if you have Dark Friar, 2nd upgrade, by standing on the platform and spamming him with fireballs before he blocks the passage.

-- Ankor Wat: To get to the Dark Space with vanilla Earthquaker, you are intended to have Dark Friar to defeat the Frenzy that moves along the wall across the gap.
+- **Ankor Wat:** To get to the Dark Space with vanilla Earthquaker, you are intended to have Dark Friar to defeat the Frenzy that moves along the wall across the gap.
 However, if you have Shadow unlocked, his attack has enough reach to defeat this enemy, so this may be the intended way to access that Dark Space in a randomized seed.

-- Pyramid: Room 3 (the "killer 6" room) can be done with Fredan if you have Dark Friar.
+- **Pyramid:** Room 3 (the "killer 6" room) can be done with Fredan if you have Dark Friar.
 Some might find this form to be helpful to survive in this area, especially if you have upgraded Dark Friar and/or Aura Barrier.
 Similarly, Room 5 can be completed with Freedan if you have the Earthquaker ability by using that ability from the various platforms in this area.
 (Tiles will fall from the ceiling, allowing you to progress.)

 <a href="https://github.com/DontBaguMe/IoGR/blob/master/README.md#contents">Return to Top</a>